 However, if you are looking at a long-term arrangement, realize that several adults (and children, if you are a sandwich generation caregiver) living in the same home can create a great deal of tension.
 Assess your own motives for pursuing this idea and make sure they aren’t rooted in guilt, fixing childhood issues, or earning Mom or Dad’s love and respect.
 Living together will only work if the arrangement is made for the right reasons and the personalities fit well enough that conflict won’t be a daily occurrence.

 Each elder and family dynamic is different, so it’s challenging to predict what setting an aging loved one would prefer and whether everyone could cohabitate well.
 Some seniors adamantly refuse to leave their own homes and demand that adult children come to them to personally provide their care.
 Some are open to services like in-home care and Meals on Wheels to help them retain their independence in their own house.
-Others are eager to move into an independent living or assisted living community to enjoy their retirement with limited responsibilities.
+Others are eager to move into an independent living or assisted living community to enjoy their retirement with limited responsibilities surrounded by agemates.

 But the option always lingers for elderly parents and adult children to move in together.
 When both caregiver and care recipient live under the same roof, it reduces drive time back and forth, makes it easier to respond to accidents at all hours of the day and helps keep costs down.
 However, it’s important to remember that this decision does involve both financial and personal costs.
 Utilities and food costs will increase, complete privacy may be in short supply, thereby affecting your relationship with your spouse, caregiving responsibilities will multiply, true respite will be difficult to come by, etc.

 For some people, it’s absolutely the right thing to do.
 For others, it’s not good for the adult children or the elders.
 Only you and your loved ones can decide.
-Just give the move serious thought so you aren’t stuck trying to find a way out of a bad situation later on.
+Just give the move serious thought so you aren’t stuck trying to find a way out of a problematic situation later on.